-CAPC teaching staff screens each child within the first 30 days of school in the areas of speech and language, cognitive development and behavior.
+In collaboration with the family, CAPC teaching staff screens each child within the first 30 days of school in the areas of speech and language, gross & fine motor skills, cognitive development and behavior.
 Screenings are conducted to help identify children that may be in need of additional services.
 All parents are informed about their children's screening results.
 CAPC staff use the Ages and Stages Questionnaire and the Ages and Stages Questionnaire Social Emotional (ASQ-SE) (behavioral development) for all children.
 If the child is enrolled in our Respite program, they are screened after they have attended for 5 days.